MexicoOfficial Name: United Mexican States

-Business travelers should be aware that theft can occur even in apparently secure locations.
-Theft of items such as briefcases and laptops occur frequently at Mexico City’s Benito Juarez International Airport and at business-class hotels.
-Passengers arriving at Mexican airports who need to obtain pesos should use the exchange counters or ATMs in the arrival/departure gate area, where access is restricted, rather than changing money after passing through Customs, where they can be observed by criminals.
-A number of U.S. citizens have been arrested for passing on counterfeit currency they had earlier received in change.
+Business travelers should be aware that theft can occur even in seemingly secure locations.
+Briefcases,laptops, and similar items are regularly stolen at Mexico City’s Benito Juarez International Airport and at business-class hotels.
+Passengers arriving at Mexican airports who need pesos should use the exchange counters or ATMs in the arrival/departure gate area, where access is restricted, rather than changing money after passing through customs, where they can be observed by criminals.
+A number of U.S. citizens have been arrested for using counterfeit currency they had earlier received as change.
 If you receive what you believe to be a counterfeit bank note, bring it to the attention of Mexican law enforcement.

-Personal Safety: Visitors should be aware of their surroundings at all times, even when in areas generally considered safe.
-Women traveling alone are especially vulnerable and should exercise caution, particularly at night.
-Some U.S Citizens have reported being sexually assaulted, robbed of personal property, or abducted and then held while their credit cards were used at various businesses or Automatic Teller Machines (ATMs).
+Personal Safety: Visitors should be aware of their surroundings at all times, even when in areas generally considered safe, and should exercise caution, particularly at night.
+Women traveling alone are especially vulnerable.
+Some U.S. citizens have reported being sexually assaulted, robbed of personal property, or abducted and then held while their credit cards were used at various businesses or Automatic Teller Machines (ATMs).
 Individuals who have been targeted were often walking alone in isolated locations.
 Be very cautious in general when using ATMs in Mexico.
 If you must use an ATM, it should be accessed only during the business day at large protected facilities (preferably inside commercial establishments, rather than at glass-enclosed, highly visible ATMs on streets).
-Travelers to remote or isolated hunting or fishing venues should be aware that they may be some distance from appropriate medical services, banking facilities (such as ATMs), and law enforcement or consular assistance in an emergency.
+Travelers to remote areas should be aware that they may be far away from appropriate medical services, banking facilities (such as ATMs), and law enforcement or consular assistance in an emergency.

 Buses and Public Transportation: Whenever possible, visitors should travel by bus only during daylight hours and only by first-class conveyance.
 Although there have been several reports of bus hijackings and robberies on toll roads, buses on toll roads have experienced a markedly lower rate of incidents than (second- and third-class) buses that travel the less secure "free" highways.
 Although the police have made progress in bringing this type of crime under control, armed robberies of entire busloads of passengers still occur, including recent armed robberies of local commuter buses traveling within Mexico City.
 There was one recent incident involving the placement of contraband under a bus seat of an unwitting U.S. citizen passenger.
 Be sure to check around and under your seat and immediately report any items that do not belong to you.
 Metro (subway) robberies are frequent in Mexico City, especially during peak travel times.
 If riding the metro or the city bus system, U.S. citizens should take extreme care with valuables and belongings.